How to Revive a Dying Echeveria

 • Symptoms: Leaves turning progressively more purple.

-• Causes: Excess heat, light and drought stress.
+• Causes: Excess heat, light, and drought stress.

 This sometimes happens to echeveria plants if they have been moved from a relatively shaded area to one of harsh direct afternoon sunlight.

 If the echeveria is in a window sill with afternoon sun, then the combination of high temperatures from absorbing the heat all day and the unrelenting sunlight can cause the leaves to turn purple to prevent the leaves from burning.
+This used to happen to my echeverias when I live in the hot and dry climate of South California.

 The intense heat and light can also cause the soil to dry out too quickly for the roots to draw up moisture which adds to the stress that turns the leaves purple.

 The echeveria usually recovers if it has turned purple as it adjusts to its conditions.
-However you may want to move the echeveria to a cooler spot and gradually expose it to more light if it has turned purple on a hot and sunny window sill.
+However, you may want to move the echeveria to a cooler spot and gradually expose it to more light if it has turned purple on a hot and sunny window sill.

-(Read my article, why is my succulent dying).
+(Read my article, why is my Succulent dying?).

 Key Takeaways: